 A significant fall in construction activity could adversely impact revenues, profits, ability to recover overheads and cash generation.

-- Regular reviews of market trends performed (as part of the Group's annual strategic planning process) to ensure actual and anticipated impacts from macroeconomic risks are minimised and managed effectively.
+- Regular reviews of market trends performed (as part of the Group's annual strategic planning and market review process) to ensure actual and anticipated impacts from macroeconomic risks are minimised and managed effectively.

-- Regular monitoring and reporting of financial performance, orders secured, prospects and the conversion rate of the pipeline of opportunities.
+- Regular monitoring and reporting of financial performance, orders secured, prospects and the conversion rate of the pipeline of opportunities and marshalling of market opportunities is undertaken on a co-ordinated Group-wide basis.

 - Selection of opportunities that will provide sustainable margins and repeat business.